 Simba liked to go for swims in the ocean and we were allowed to join him.
 He was content paddling around with his big, dopey paws and when we got too clingy he would swim in the other direction.
 I fell in love with him instantly while maintaining a healthy sense of awe.
 I had to remind myself that he was a jaguar and not a big house cat.
 I watched as he moved through the clear, turquoise water with the intense focus of powerful animal.
 I could have swam by his side for the rest of the afternoon.
 But, our time ended and we said our goodbyes.
 As we walked away it was hard not to feel one with the universe.

 **I have to make a note that when we first arrived I was unhappy with seeing the cages for some of the animals (there were way too many parrots in the large cage).
 The more I spoke with the care taker and learned the history of each animal and how they came to be at Little French Key, I felt like they were trying to save as many animals as they could.
-Don’t get me wrong I know they’re a business and exotic animals are a good way to pull in tourists; but underneath it all they wanted to help.
-If my opinion is worth anything, I think it’s important that Little French Key focus more on educating tourists about the animals than appealing to the tourists’ desire to touch and hold them like puppies.
+Don’t get me wrong I know they’re a business and exotic animals are a good way to pull in tourists; but underneath it all they help animals.
+In saying that, I think it’s important that the Little French Key focus more on educating tourists about the animals than appealing to the tourists’ desire to touch and hold them like puppies.
 It would be a good idea for Little French Key to establish “petting” or “holding” hours, especially during the high season.
 We came during the low season and were lucky to swim with Simba, but I can’t imagine that’s good for his well being on a daily basis.
 I loved my experience at the Little French Key; I hope they continue to save animals and put the animals’ needs before any tourists’.